Florida Nursing Home Abuse & Neglect Lawyer

 What are warning signs of neglect?

-Bedsores, sudden weight loss, dehydration, poor hygiene, unexplained injuries or falls, and behavior changes (fear, withdrawal, anxiety around specific staff) are all warning signs of nursing home neglect.
+Bedsores, sudden weight loss, dehydration, poor hygiene, unexplained injuries or falls, and behavior changes (fear, withdrawal, anxiety around specific staff).

 What if my loved one can’t remember what happened?